-Invoke your imagination with the endless landscapes and cultivating cultures of South America.
+Invoke your imagination with the endless landscapes and cultivating cultures on your South America tours.
 You may wish to venture to the classic hotspots, or go where few people tread.
 We have some wonderful gems.
 Go now!

 At its heart is a Sun Temple, and there’s evidence of observatory ruins, which suggest the Inca had a sophisticated understanding of astronomy.